 I recommend bringing these to a party and just setting them on the table without telling people what they are.
 They’ll likely innocently pick one up thinking, “oh, looks like a nice little chocolate cookie.”

-But then they’ll bite into it and their eyes will light up with glee and they’ll immediately grab another before running off to tell everyone else at the party how fabulous the cookies are.
+But then they’ll bite into it and their eyes will light up with glee as they discover the gooey marshmallow and they’ll immediately grab another before running off to tell everyone else at the party how fabulous the cookies are.
 At least that’s my prediction.

 Whether you consider them cookies for kids or just fun cookies that everyone will love, I have lots of unique and exciting cookie recipes for you!
 Here are some of my favorites:

 - Fruity Pebbles Cookies

 - Momofuku Milk Bar Cornbread Chocolate Chip Cookies

 - Chewy Oatmeal M&M Cookies (from For the Love of Cooking)